-- Earn a bonus worth $250 after you spend $500 on purchases with your card in the first three months from opening the account.
-Also, earn 5% cash back on grocery store purchases (not including purchases at Target or Walmart) on up to $12,000 in purchases your first year.
+- Earn a bonus worth $200 after you spend $500 on purchases with your card in the first three months from opening the account.
+Also, earn 5% cash back on gas station purchases on up to $6,000 spent in the first year.

 - Earn 5% cash back on travel you purchase through Chase Ultimate Rewards.
 That’s higher than the standard 1% default rate on cash-back cards.